agola-io/agola-site/site/doc/config/reference.md

 | tag    | String, List of String or map with keys `include`/`exclude` | Match a tag with the specified conditions    |
 | ref    | String, List of String or map with keys `include`/`exclude` | Match a ref with the specified conditions    |

+By default, each option not defined is ignored.
+If you define an `exclude` instead, you have to define an `include` to which the `exclude`s will be applied.

 The value provided to branch/tag/ref can be different:
 * A string
 * A list of strings